emilyrosenberg/worldwide-game/README.md

 ### Future implementations
 In the future this website can be updated with more questions and greater functionality.
 For instance: <br>
+- Add more questions with different levels of difficulty
-- Create a choice of special quiz topics
+- Create a choice of quiz topics
 - Make the scoring system more sophisticated

 ### Technologies used: